hai-vr/documentation/docs/products/prefabulous/universal/assign-uv-tile.md

 - *If you do not animate the shader feature, use [Delete Polygons](./delete-polygons) instead, which will lower your avatar polygon count.*

 To use this component:
-- Add one or several "PA-H Assign UV Tile" component anywhere in your avatar.
+- Add one or several "PA Assign UV Tile" component anywhere in your avatar.
 - Then:
     - If you want to affect some blendshapes:
       - Keep the Mode to **"Blend Shapes"**.